ibmresilient/resilient-community-apps/fn_playbook_maker/README.md

 | `pbm_activation_type` | `select` | Yes | `-` | 'Automatic' or 'Manual' |
 | `pbm_activation_fields` | `boolean` | Yes | `-` | Create activation fields for data input.
 This is only valid when  `pbm_activation_type` = "Manual". |

+Notes: When selecting `pbm_add_to_same_playbook=Yes` and `pbm_activation_fields=Yes`, only the first function will use activation fields.
+This restriction is due to overlapping activation fields which becomes confusing for the functions specified after the first.
 </p>
 </details>